hashbomb/Hashtiki/README.md

 - How much does a Tiki cost?

-  In the beginning, it costs approximately Ξ0.1 sol to create a Tiki.
+  In the beginning, it costs approximately Ξ5 Matic to create a Tiki.
 However, the price will constantly be rising as demand increases.